-The surfaces of butt welds that have been dressed flush shall be finished so as to-
+The surfaces of butt welds that have been dressed flush shall be finished, without-

-- (a) not reduce the thickness of the thinner base metal or weld metal by more than 0.8 mm or 5% of the thickness, whichever is lesser; or - (b) not leave reinforcement that exceeds 0.8 mm.
+- (a) reducing the thickness of the thinner base metal or weld metal by more than 0.8 mm or 5% of the thickness, whichever is lesser; or - (b) leaving reinforcement that exceeds 0.8 mm.

 Reinforcements shall be removed where welds form part of a faying or contact surface.
 Any dressing of reinforcements shall blend smoothly with the plate surfaces.
-See Appendix D, Item (s).
+See Appendix D, Item (q).